Polaris Music Prize: Controversies

-Polaris Prize music releases
+Music releases

-In 2006, compilation CD/souvenir program guides featuring one song each from every shortlisted artist were given out at the Polaris Gala.
-The same was done in 2007 with all shortlisted artists contributing to the compilation CD except Arcade Fire.
-Between 2008 and 2011, the souvenir program guides instead included download cards for recipients to obtain one song from each of the shortlisted artists.
+In 2006 and 2007, compilation CDs and souvenir program guides with one song from each shortlisted artist (except Arcade Fire in 2007) were given out at the Polaris ceremony.
+From 2008 to 2011, the program guides instead download cards for the songs.

-Polaris began releasing promotional split seven-inch singles beginning in 2012 which were separate from the souvenir program guides.
-These singles were often given away through campaigns with independent record stores, via contests, at Polaris Salons, or at Polaris Galas.

-In recent years, the Polaris Prize has also sponsored a series of promotional singles involving nominated or winning musicians.
-The "Polaris Cover Sessions" series features past nominees recording a cover of a song by another nominee or Heritage Prize winner, while the "Polaris Collaboration Sessions" series features two past nominees collaborating on new original songs.
+Polaris has sponsored a series of promotional singles by nominees or winners.
+The "Polaris Cover Sessions" series has past nominees recording a cover of a song by another nominee or Heritage Prize winner, and the "Polaris Collaboration Sessions" series has two past nominees collaborating on new songs.